torokernel/documentation/Networking.md

   SysNetworkSend(Packet);
   SetSocketTimeOut(Socket, WAIT_ACK);
 ```
 This call builds an `OP_REQUEST` packet and sends it to the destination CID.
-It sets an timeout to wait for the remote response.
+It sets a timeout to wait for the remote response.
 If non response is received, the function returns with error.
 ```pascal
   while True do
   begin